Do you ever feel that there are too many demands on your time, and you can’t keep up?

 Regardless of age or fitness level, studies show that making time for exercise provides some significant mental benefits.
 So head to the pathways, hop on your bike, roll out your yoga mat or pick up those weights and be sound in both mind and body!

-4. Be more productive and work smarter – The midday work slump is legendary, but studies have shown that employees who engage in a short burst of activity (think a short walk) feel more energized for the rest of the day.
+The midday work slump is legendary, but studies have shown that employees who engage in a short burst of activity (think a short walk) feel more energized for the rest of the day.
 Regular exercise can increase the development of brain cells responsible for memory, learning, decision making and critical thinking so you can get back to work and finish off a task that has been taking up more time than it should!

 When we are relaxed we feel calmer, less anxious and more at peace; all keys to good mental health.
 Connect with friends, curl up with a good book, take the family out for a hike in the woods or a walk around the neighbourhood, or head to the gym.
 Exercise can help provide an appropriate release of built up tension, enhance sleep and allow you to engage in an activity you enjoy, leading to greater relaxed feelings.

 Reach out and seek help

 We all need help sometimes.
 When you’re feeling overwhelmed, reach out to friends, family and medical professionals.
 Speak with your family doctor or book an appointment with the nurse practitioners at Wello for help.
 You can also contact the Distress Centre for 24 hour support or get in touch with one of the service groups dedicated to providing mental health counselling and assistance in your area.